replaceitem/carpet-discarpet/docs/pages/functions/set-channel-topic.md

 {% include 'warning-blocking.md' %}

-Set the description of a channel to the specified text.
+Sets the description of a channel to the specified text.

 Returns a Boolean, whether if the operation was successful.